Norovirus Outbreak Reporting Tool

 Importance of reporting suspected and confirmed outbreaks

-For the latest information on norovirus activity please see the ‘Epidemiology and surveillance’ section of the PHE Norovirus webpages.
+A summary of recent norovirus activity is regularly published in the Official Statistic National Norovirus and Rotavirus report.
+For historical information on norovirus activity please see the ‘Epidemiology and surveillance’ section of the UKHSA norovirus webpages.
 Please also see the Guidelines for the management of norovirus outbreaks in acute and community health and social care settings.